thoughtbot/vimulator/README.md

 * <kbd>c</kbd>, <kbd>c</kbd><kbd>c</kbd> and <kbd>C</kbd>: Change text
 * <kbd>d</kbd>, <kbd>d</kbd><kbd>d</kbd> and <kbd>D</kbd>: Delete text

-Operators work with all of the motions listed above, and the following text
+Operators work with all of the motions and document search commands listed above, and the following text objects:
-objects:

 * <kbd>i</kbd> or <kbd>a</kbd> followed by <kbd>b</kbd>, <kbd>(</kbd> or
   <kbd>)</kbd>: Inside or around parenthesis